Video Game Long Runners

 - Family Computer - 1983-2003.
 Its counterpart, the NES, was produced from 1985-1994.
 Final official release Stateside was Wario's Woods in 1994.
 Including unlicensed games, the NES becomes a long runner as well since Sunday Funday came out in 1995.
 Adventure Island 4 was the last release for the Famicom.

-- Sega Genesis/ Mega Drive - 1988-1998.
+- Sega Genesis/Mega Drive - 1988-1998.
 Has had an interesting afterlife, however.
-Versions of the console, officially licensed by Sega, are still for sale today.
-And the system has had games released for it sporadically since its official discontinuation, the most recent being Blue Almanac in 2011.
+Versions of the console, officially licensed by Sega, are still for sale today, meaning the argument could be made that its lifespan is still ongoing.
+And the system has had games released for it sporadically since its official discontinuation, the most recent being Oh Mummy in 2012.

 - Neo Geo - 1990-2004.